mesosphere/dcosdev/README.md

 export MINIO_HOST=<public-agent-ip>
 ```

-All
+dcosdev gives you the choice to create an operator services (sdk based) or basic services (marathon).

-You have the choice to create an operator services (sdk based) or basic services (marathon).
+### operator services, aka sdk based service

-### dcosdev operator new
+#### dcosdev operator new

-Creating a new operator service, i.e. a sdk based service.
+Creating a new operator service.
 ```
 dcos operator new myservice 0.42.1
 ```